-Prior to working with the State of Illinois, Dr. Holton served for more than eight years at the Prevent Child Abuse America (PCA) as its vice president for research.
+Previously, Dr. Holton served for more than eight years at the Prevent Child Abuse America (PCA) as its Vice President for Research.
 He is a social psychologist who has specialized in urban education, juvenile delinquency, infant mortality, and child abuse.
 He formerly served as the site director for the Harvard School of Public Health’s “Project on Human Development in Chicago Neighborhoods.”

 As the site Director for the Harvard School of Public Health, Dr. Holton managed an interdisciplinary longitudinal study of child and adolescent development, concomitantly exploring the onset, resistance, and persistence of social competence and antisocial behavior from infancy to young adulthood.
 Prior to Harvard, he worked for the National Committee to Prevent Child Abuse (now PCA America) as the Executive Director of the Greater Chicago Council for Prevention of Child Abuse, the Westside Association for Community Action, the Better Boys Foundation, and the Cook County Juvenile Court.

 Dr. Holton is the author of articles on culture and its relationship to child abuse and has lectured for parents, practitioners, and researchers throughout the U.S., Europe, and the Third World, including Brazil, China, Barbados, Ghana, Kenya, and the Ivory Coast.
 A native of Philadelphia, Dr. Holton attended Howard University, where he received a Bachelor’s degree in Political Science and the University of Hartford, where he received a Master’s degree in Education.
 He completed his doctorate in the College of Human Development at The Pennsylvania State University